 Check out the La Costa lifestyle in this slideshow:

-In the early days La Costa had a reputation as a playground for the rich and famous, many from Hollywood, the Rat Pack being the most well-known.
+In the early days La Costa and the famed resort had a reputation as a playground for the rich and famous, many from Hollywood, the Rat Pack being the most well-known.
 A number of celebrities had homes here along the golf course (Robert Young, for example) or rented properties in the area.

 Despite several changes in ownership, the resort remains a popular golf, tennis and spa destination and hosts several golf and tennis tournaments annually, as well as weddings and corporate functions.